MzLovelyj/chatBot/README.md

 # chatBot
-#If both users log on https://chattingbot.herokuapp.com/
-#they can chat and view messages
+If both users log on https://chattingbot.herokuapp.com/ They can chat and view messages